Greg-T8/Notebook/topics/languages/dotnet.md

 - Use `double` for general purpose and where exact representation of numbers is not critical.

-- Use `double` where exact representation of numbers is critical and when a high level of accuracy is required.
+- Use `decimal` where exact representation of numbers is critical and when a high level of accuracy is required.

 When initializing a **Decimal** to a literal, you must specify the `m` or `M` suffix.
 This is because the C# compiler defaults to treating numeric literals with a decimal point as a **Double**.
 The `m` suffix explicitly tells the compiler that the literal should be treated as a **Decimal**.